citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ResourceIdentifier.md

 HasResourceGroupName returns a boolean if a field has been set.

+### SetResourceGroupNameNil

+`func (o *ResourceIdentifier) SetResourceGroupNameNil(b bool)`

+ SetResourceGroupNameNil sets the value for ResourceGroupName to be an explicit nil

+### UnsetResourceGroupName
+`func (o *ResourceIdentifier) UnsetResourceGroupName()`

+UnsetResourceGroupName ensures that no value is present for ResourceGroupName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)